 The best hotels on the Mediterranean coast:

-- 3* Perge Hotel (Antalya; from $380 a night in September) — cute modern (and adult-only) hotel located not too far from the city’s Old Town.
+- 3* Perge Hotel (Adults Only) (Antalya; from $270 a night in September) — cute modern (and adult-only) hotel located not too far from the city’s Old Town.
 A proud owner of a private beachfront, the place oozes comfort and even luxury.
-Pro tip: If you have the opportunity, go for the room with a sea view (with an added bonus of mountains looming in the background); waking up to this panorama is a bucket-list item, that’s for sure!
+If you have the opportunity, go for the room with a sea view (with an added bonus of mountains looming in the background).
+Waking up to this panorama is a bucket-list item, that’s for sure!

-- 5* Concorde De Luxe Resort (Antalya; from $500 a night in September) — fabulous all-inclusive hotel with a wide variety of entertainment options.
+- 5* Concorde De Luxe Resort (Antalya; from $400 a night in September) — fabulous all-inclusive hotel.
 The building is crescent-shaped and simply giant, so expect your stay to be that of an extrovert.
-They say that the staff here is big on friendliness and cleanliness, which is the ultimate baseline of a pleasant trip!
+They say that the staff here is big on friendliness and cleanliness, which is the ultimate baseline of a pleasant trip.
 Grab a drink from the beach bar, treat yourself to a gorgeous cabana, and enjoy life like it’s your last day on earth!

 - Hotel Unique Turkey (Fethiye; from $200 a night in September) — another adult-only boutique-class hotel set in the heart of Fethiye, this place enamors you with a flair of local charm the moment you enter the premises.
-If you want to have a room that doesn’t scream Ikea-heaven and has a lot more nuance to it, design-wise, this hotel should be at the top of your list.
+If you want to have a room that doesn’t scream Ikea-heaven, design-wise, this hotel should be at the top of your list.
 Plus, the hotel provides access to a daily yacht tour (at an additional fee, of course), which is definitely a unique (get it?) opportunity.

 - 4* Payam Hotel (Kaş; from $130 a night in September) — located within walking distance of the city center, this hotel is a promised land for a wonderful vacation.
-The rooms are clean and bright, and the premises are bursting with lush greenery.
-Premium rooms come with your own personal jacuzzi, where you can enjoy watching a sunset with a glass of bubbly.
+The rooms are clean and bright, and the premises are bursting with greenery.
+Premium rooms come with your own personal jacuzzi!
 P.S.
 If you want to have breakfast outside in the garden, you will have to make peace with sharing your meal with one of the many cats wandering the grounds.

 Our top picks for hotels facing the Aegean Sea: